robjustice/Apple3SAM/README.md

 # Apple3SAM
 ##Apple /// SAM driver

 Based on a disassembly of the Apple II SAM programs SAM and RECITER and ported to be a SOS driver for the Apple///.
-The code had to be modified to allow it to be relocatable, and to work with standard ASCII as the Apple/// does not run with the MSB set for the text.
+The code had to be modified to allow it to be relocatable, and to work with standard ASCII to suit the Apple/// (Not MSB set ASCII).
 I'll add the AppleII code to a seperate repository.

 The driver outputs to the Apple/// 6 bit DAC.
 The values are shifted right two bits before outputing.
 The speech quality seems ok with this approach.
 I have on the todo list to log the samples from both the A2 and A3 output for the same output and compare.